zarumen/vue-mobileconnect-webadmin/docs/development.md

 # Generate a new layout component with adjacent unit test
 yarn new layout

-# Generate a new Vuex module with adjacent unit test
+# Generate a new Vuex module with adjacent unit test, vuex state module เป็น 1 Data Model.
 yarn new module

 # Generate a new utility function with adjacent unit test